33Cerberus/CurrencyBot/README.md

 ## How It Works

 1. User sends `/start` → bot shows an inline keyboard with currency options
-2. User taps a currency → bot fetches live rates from Monobank's API
-3. Bot edits the message in place to show the rate, with a "Back" button
+2. User taps a currency → bot fetches live rates from Monobank's API, edits the message to show the rate, and saves the result to the database
+3. User can tap "History" from the main menu → select a currency → see the last 5 checked rates for that currency
-4. Tapping "Back" returns to the main menu
+4. Tapping "Back" returns to the previous menu

 ## Roadmap

-- [ ] Store rate history in SQLite for statistics
+- [x] Store rate history in SQLite for statistics
 - [ ] Currency rate subscriptions with periodic updates
 - [ ] Rate change charts

 ## License

 MIT

+---

+*This README was created with the help of Claude AI.*